mschwarzmueller/book-react-key-concepts-e2/exercises/questions-answers.md

 # 3. Which components are great candidates for the `memo()` function?
 Which components are bad candidates?

 Components high up in the component tree or at the beginning of deeply nested component tree branches are great candidates.
-They are great candidates because by prevent unnecessary executions of a single component (the one wrapped with `memo()`), a lot of component re-evaluations further down the component tree can be prevented.
+They are great candidates because by preventing unnecessary executions of a single component (the one wrapped with `memo()`), a lot of component re-evaluations further down the component tree can be prevented.

 Bad candidates are simple components which wouldn't be too compute-intensive to re-evaluate or components that will have to change a lot anyways.